rlDDPGAgentOptions

 Use an rlDDPGAgentOptions

-deterministic policy gradient (DDPG) agents.
+a deep deterministic policy gradient (DDPG) agent.
 To create a DDPG agent, use rlDDPGAgent

 .